aruleesh/supply-chain-anlaysis/README.md

 This project delves into a comprehensive analysis of a supply chain dataset to uncover insights and trends.
 Leveraging Python and popular data analysis libraries, the analysis encompasses various aspects of the supply chain, including sales, revenue, defects, manufacturing costs, and transportation modes.

 # Key Features
-## Exploratory Data Analysis (EDA):
-    Visualizations and statistical summaries to understand the distribution and relationships within the dataset.
+Exploratory Data Analysis (EDA): Visualizations and statistical summaries to understand the distribution and relationships within the dataset.
-## Insightful Visualizations:
-    Utilized Seaborn and Matplotlib to create dynamic and static visualizations for better comprehension.
+Insightful Visualizations: Utilized Seaborn and Matplotlib to create dynamic and static visualizations for better comprehension.
-## SKU-level Analysis:
-    Investigated revenue, stock levels, and order quantities at a granular SKU level.
+SKU-level Analysis: Investigated revenue, stock levels, and order quantities at a granular SKU level.
-## Defect Rates Analysis:
-    Explored defect rates across different product types and transportation modes.
+Defect Rates Analysis:Explored defect rates across different product types and transportation modes.
-## Average Lead Time and Manufacturing Costs:
-    Calculated and presented the average lead time and manufacturing costs by product type.
+Average Lead Time and Manufacturing Costs: Calculated and presented the average lead time and manufacturing costs by product type.

 # Technologies Used
-## Python:
-Primary programming language for data analysis.
+Python: Primary programming language for data analysis.
-## Pandas:
-Data manipulation and analysis.
+Pandas: Data manipulation and analysis.
-## Matplotlib and Seaborn:
+Matplotlib and Seaborn: Data visualization.
-Data visualization.

 # Data